 Creating something original, like a book and ensuring that your book is yours is an important aspect of your creation.
-Be it published or unpublished; always try to protect what is yours by securing a copyright.
+Be it published or unpublished; always try to protect what is yours by securing copyright.
 Copyright your book through the law to prove your work on your own but also keep in mind, registration through official means is necessary if you have to take certain measures against anyone trying to steal or make your own book as his or her.

 How to copyright your own book?
 Securing copyright for your book may be simple or complicated, depending on how you go about it.
 Follow the following ways, and you can secure a copyright for your book.

 Copyright your book under Common Law

 - Know your national law: This simply means to know the law of your location.
 If your country is affiliated with the Berne Convention for the Protection of Literary and Artistic Works, then your book is already protected when you create it in a format which is perceptible either directly or with the help of a machine.
-Simply, you own a copyright at the time of your creation of the book as long as it is of the above format.
+Simply, you own copyright at the time of your creation of the book as long as it is of the above format.
 You can go through the World Intellectual Property Organization (WIPO) to know your national law.

 - Assign a date for copyright: Make sure you publish your book with your full name and date of publication to gain copyright under Common Law to prove yourself as the original author.
-For a citizen of U.S, it is mandatory to register with the U.S Copyright Office.
+For a citizen of the U.S, it is mandatory to register with the U.S Copyright Office.